Elijas/auto-youtube-subscription-playlist-2/README.md

 ##### Q: I get this error: `Cannot query for user <USERNAME>` where `<USERNAME>` is the channel's username found in the channel's shortened URL (i.e. `youtube.com/c/<USERNAME>` or `youtube.com/user/<USERNAME>`

-In the sheet, channel usernames cannot be used, only channel ids.
+In the sheet, channel usernames and custom URLs cannot be used, only channel ids.
 To get a channel id for a specific channel, follow these steps:
 1. click on any of the videos on the channel
 2. click on the channel name
 3. the URL now contains the ID instead of the username